mike-french/myrex/README.md

 Utility to generate diagrams of NFA process networks in [GraphViz](https://www.graphviz.org) DOT format and convert them to PNG images.

+Generators that use traversals of the NFA to create strings that match the regular expression.
+The same NFA is used for parsing and generating.
+An NFA network can parse and generate strings concurrently.

 ### Captures